GiliSoft RAM Disk

 Use RAM Disk as part of an SSD-conscious setup

-SSD users often want a cleaner way to handle disposable write-heavy workflows instead of placing everything on the main drive.
+SSD users often want a cleaner way to handle disposable write-heavy activity instead of placing everything on the main drive.
 Related page: RAM Disk for SSD Users.

 Use RAM Disk for After Effects cache

-Preview-heavy motion graphics workflows often generate short-lived cache that can benefit from a RAM-backed temporary drive.
+Preview-heavy motion graphics work often generates short-lived cache that can benefit from a RAM-backed temporary drive.
 Related page: RAM Disk for After Effects Cache.

 Large image-editing sessions can create temporary scratch-style data that fits RAM-backed storage better than permanent placement on the main drive.
 Related page: RAM Disk for Photoshop Scratch Files.

-When temporary web-session data should be kept more disposable, a RAM-backed cache workflow can make cleanup more natural.
+When temporary web-session data should be kept more disposable, a RAM-backed cache setup can make cleanup more natural.
 Related page: RAM Disk for Browser Privacy.

 RAM Disk FAQ